Culpability

 I want legal advice

-Tip: we have discussed what is a crime and how we divide the different crimes in a separate article.
+We have discussed what constitutes a crime and how the various crimes are divided in a separate article.

 Deliberate acts